 YOGA MAT ( If you are joining a yoga tour)

 Tipping Many tour members ask about tipping so here are some guidelines.
 Tipping is a voluntary but common practice in India.
 Our guides and drivers have a short tourist season and the tips are a big help for them in the off season.
-If you are satisfied with the services it is typical for each tour member to offer anywhere between $6 - $20 per day.
+If you are satisfied with their services it is typical for each tour member to offer anywhere between $6 - $20 per day.
 This amount can be given towards the end of the tour directly to your main guide who will divide the amount appropriately to the drivers and any other helpers.
 Tipping is voluntary and dependent on the inspiration of the tour member.

 FOOD PRECAUTIONS Eat light when you first arrive.
 Drink and brush your teeth only with bottled water.
 Never eat street food.
 Eat only in places that your guide approves.
 Avoid salads, meat, chicken, fish and fruit that is not "wrapped".
 Enjoy the fine authentic vegetarian cuisine.